-Dr Rita Sakr's research interests span the fields of Arabic and comparative literature in a world-literature context, memory and monument studies, cultural geography and spatial theory, urban studies, migrant writings and human rights, transnational literary geography, translation, and Middle Eastern and Mediterranean studies.
+Dr Rita Sakr's research interests span the fields of postcolonial and Arab literatures in a world-literary context, memory and monument studies, cultural geography and spatial theory, urban studies, migrant writings and human rights, transnational literary geography, translation, and Middle Eastern and Mediterranean studies.

 Besides journal and book contributions, she has published two monographs and two co-edited volumes on these topics:

 - ‘Anticipating’ the 2011 Arab Uprisings: Revolutionary Literatures and Political Geographies.
 (Houndmills, Basingstoke: Palgrave Macmillan, 2013)

 - Monumental Space in the Post-Imperial Novel: An Interdisciplinary Study.
 (London and New York: Continuum, 2012).
 Re-issued in paperback (Bloomsbury Academic, 2013)